TrainWeb.org Facebook Page

 Map: Ba 35 A 9 Topographic Maps

-Here under the North Avenue bridge, between the wood planks are steel beams of a B&O bridge over the B&P tunnel (!).
+Under the North Avenue bridge, between the wood planks are steel beams of a B&O bridge over the B&P Tunnel (!).
 The tunnel was deemed too weak to support trains so closely above it, hence the need for a bridge across it.
-On the right once again North Avenue arches over the tunnel so as to not press upon it.
+On the right, once again North Avenue arches over the tunnel so as to not press upon it.

-Nowhere is the train height limitations of the B&P Tunnel and the Belt Line as focused as this.
-The B&P Tunnel's roofline can't be raised because the Belt Line is immediately above.
+Nowhere are the train height limitations of B&P Tunnel and the Belt Line as focused as this.
+B&P Tunnel's roofline can't be raised because the Belt Line is immediately above.
 The Belt Line's floor can't be lowered because the B&P Tunnel is immediately below.
 The Belt Line's roof can't be raised without modifying North Avenue above.
 Solving the height limitation will be expensive here.

 Links: Federal Railroad Administration report, B&P Tunnel project